-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product:
+The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product.
+They are:

-- The percentage of the portfolio compliant with the RBC Policy - The percentage of the portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation

-• What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The percentage of the financial product's portfolio compliant with the RBC Policy; - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the financial product's portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus; - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of the SFDR regulation. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?